isomerpages/pa-tampineschangkat/_about-us/Our Grassroots Adviser.md

 There is much more we can do to build a more inclusive and caring community, and I would like to invite you to join us in this meaningful journey.

-Do not hesitate to volunteer with us if you have an idea or something to contribute.
+Do not hesitate to volunteer with us if you have an idea to contribute.

 ### Joy Box 2022
 ![](/images/joy%20box%203.jpg)